 The Senior Team

-Steve is Managing Director of Parmentier Arthur, joining the company directly from HMRC’s Shares and Asset Valuation office where he was a member of the small special cases appeals team working on problem cases.
+Steve is a senior consultant with Parmentier Arthur, joining the company directly from HMRC’s Shares and Asset Valuation office where he was a member of the small special cases appeals team working on problem cases.

 He has considerable experience in: